Information for people who have been identified as being at a very high risk of severe illness from coronavirus.

 Can I get my medicine delivered?

-If you do not feel ready or able to collect your own prescriptions you can:
+If you do not feel able to collect your own prescriptions you can:

 - Ask someone to pick up your prescription from your local pharmacy to help (this is the best option).